 "I have learnt different exercises that will strengthen my daughters torso and my joints"

-Delivering these concepts on an individual basis has had profound consequences:
+John and Children ServicesDelivering these concepts on an individual basis has had profound consequences:

 Child services were threatening to take John's son and daughter out of his care.
 Once he had satisfied social services that he was able to take care of his children they were not satisfied with his parenting skills and whilst they recognised that he loved his children they were not confident in his ability to communicate and express this.
+After 6 sessions where John was introduced to the concepts and exercises John: easily satisfied social services of his parenting skills,

 has inestimably improved his relationship with his children and